aptem-k/katacoda-scenarios/kubernetes/step2.md

-In this step we will deploy database.
+In this step we will create database manifest.

 ## Task